fairlearn/fairlearn/docs/user_guide/datasets/acs_public_coverage.rst

     health insurance," this dataset should not be blindly used for all prediction tasks that fall in that category.
-Ding et al. filters ACS PUMS for all individuals whose income is below $30,000, but the 'low-income' threshold differs for every state, so applying one threshold to all states can lead to flawed results.
-The paper does not justify the choice of
-    $30,000, but the authors answer in `this Github issue
+Ding et al. filters ACS PUMS for all individuals whose income is below $30,000, but the 'low-income' threshold differs for every state.
+Consequently, applying one threshold to all states can lead to flawed results.
+The paper does not justify the choice of $30,000, but the authors answer in `this Github issue
     <https://github.com/zykls/folktables/issues/14>`_ that it was calculated
     approximately in accordance with Affordable Care Act (ACA) eligibilty guidelines qualifying adults with income up to 133% of the 2021 Federal